sdorsett/blog/_posts/2014-04-20-vagrant-boxes.md

 This avoids a reverse DNS lookup on the connecting SSH client which can take many seconds.

-### 7. Lastly, since this is a template, we will need to remove /etc/udev/rules.d/70-persistent-net.rules file since it contains the MAC address of the current virtual NIC.
+### 7. Lastly this is a template, so we will need to remove /etc/udev/rules.d/70-persistent-net.rules file because it contains the MAC address of the current virtual NIC.
 It will be recreated on boot up or when we deploy other virtual machines from this template.

 ### 8. We will now shutdown the template by running halt: